vijexa/evo-scala-bootcamp-homework/src/main/scala/homework10/readme.md

 ### Eval.defer

 Actually, there is a method called `Eval.defer` that allows us to do the same thing but cleaner.
-Let's rewrite our factorial with it:
+Let's rewrite our factorial using it:
 ```scala
 def factorialEval (x: BigInt): Eval[BigInt] =
   if (x == 0) Eval.now(1)
   else
     Eval.defer(factorialEval(x - 1).map(_ * x))
 ```
-What is `Eval.defer`?
+What `Eval.defer does`?
 Let's look at its signature:
 ```scala
 def defer[A](a: => Eval[A]): Eval[A]
 ```